You don’t need customers. You need fans and promoters

 We will have a daily kick of meeting to discuss open cases and issues that create customer pain.
 We measure everything, and we will ask the customers how well we are supporting them.

 Most likely I will say many more things, above is an inspirational selection.

 Step 3 – The right focus – Customer Success

-With the right team, values and culture plus the structure and process in place you can start to elevate your team to a new height.
-Standard questions should be answered within 24 hours and more advanced questions and technical issues takes in average 3 days or less to solve.
-Most customers find answers to inquires using the support site, reading well written articles.
+With the right team, values, and culture plus the structure and process in place, you can start to elevate your team to a new height.
+Standard questions are answered within 24 hours, and more advanced problems and technical issues take in average three days or less to solve.
+Most customers find answers to inquires using the support site, reading well-written articles.

 Now you drive your team to start producing content that will help your customers to be more successful.
 Some examples are: